TheGreatPintoJ/PintoPlaytime/README.md

 * `time` - time required for the milestone.
 Format using X[unit] (e.g. 3h) supported units are m[minutes], h[hours], d[days]
 * `message` - message to send when the milestone is achieved.
 Format using `RECIPIENT:MESSAGE`.
 Valid recipients are ALL (all online players) or PLAYER (the player who achieved the milestone).
 Message supports color codes with '&'
 * `permission` - permission to give player when the milestone is achieved.

-### Notes
-* Until requested, the only way to have multiple permissions per milestone is to set up two milestones with the same time requirements, `message` can be blank for one, and different permissions set.
-Or you can just put all permissions into a group and make the permission `group.<name>`

 ### Errors/Bugs
 Make an issue on this project's repository